savakazakov/pdiot-practical/Labs/Week 2 Lab.md

 For good tutorials on how to get started with Tensorflow we recommend:
 * the official [documentation](https://www.tensorflow.org/learn)
 * online tutorials for HAR, for example [this one](https://towardsdatascience.com/time-series-classification-for-human-activity-recognition-with-lstms-using-tensorflow-2-and-keras-b816431afdff).
 This doesn't mean that you need to implement the same machine learning methods, but it does provide insight into how an end-to-end HAR system would work.

+Things to remember:
+* HAR models need to be tested on completely unseen subjects due to intra-subject variability
+* Careful how you split your recordings
+* Consider carefully how you want to develop your Machine Learning model - remember it needs to run on an Android Phone or directly on the sensor Firmware.

+# Capturing the requirements of your application
+Start thinking about how your users might want to interact with your application.

+Questions to consider:
+* How will you show your users the current activity?
+* Do you want all your processing to happen on the phone or do you want to include a backend component?
+* How much input will users have to give you?
+* What will the purpose of your app be?
+Simple activity tracking?
+Remote patient monitoring?